Top 10 Highest Mountains in Nepal

 Position in Nepal: 8th

 Annapurna I, the tenth (10th) highest peak globally, gets its name from a Hindu Goddess of food and grains.
 In Sanskrit, the word 'Anna' means food, and 'Purna’ means full.
-It was the first-ever peak over 8000m to be successfully summited.
-Annapurna is located in the north-Central Part of Nepal.
+It was the first-ever peak over 8000 m to be successfully summited.
+Annapurna is located in the north-central part of Nepal.
 It is generally recognized as two separate peaks, Annapurna I and Annapurna II, which are Annapurna Massif's highest points.

 The spectacular Annapurna region collects one-third of the foreign travelers to Nepal every year.
-Annapurna Base Camp Trek is the most sought-out trek in Nepal, with Annapurna Massif's best view among the other treks.
+Annapurna Base Camp Trek is the most sought-after trek in Nepal, with Annapurna Massif's best view among the other treks.
 Other popular treks include ABC Trek via Poon Hill Trek, Poon Hill Trek, and Annapurna Short Trek.

 Brief Climbing History of Annapurna I

-Gyachung Kang (7,952m)
+Gyachung Kang (7,952 m)

 Elevation: 7,952m/26,089ft